JohanHorsmans/cds-visual-exam-2021/assignment_3/README.md

 <!-- METHODS -->
 ## Methods

 The problem in this assignment relates to preprocessing images and then extracting specific features/edges in the image.
 To solve the task, I started by preprocessing the image with various cv2-functions.
 To find the edges, I used the _findContours_-function from cv2.
 As an added bonus, I also used pytesseract to convert the text in the image to a string and print the text in the terminal.
 To solve the bonus assignment, I used argparse to enable the user to specify arguments from the terminal.
-With argparse, I made it possible for the user to specify their own image path with an argument called --custom.
-In the data-folder in the repository, I included an image titled "Pure_text.png" which the user can use to test the --custom function.
+With argparse, I made it possible for the user to specify their own image path with an argument called --image_path.
+In the data-folder in the repository, I included an image titled "Pure_text.png" which the user can use to test the --image_path function.

 <!-- HOW TO RUN -->
 ## How to run